aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/fungible_asset.md

 ## Function `is_frozen`

-Return whether a store is frozen.

-If the store has not been created, we default to returning false so deposits can be sent to it.
+Return whether a store is frozen.<br/><br/> If the store has not been created, we default to returning false so deposits can be sent to it.

 <pre><code>&#35;[view]<br/>public fun is_frozen&lt;T: key&gt;(store: object::Object&lt;T&gt;): bool<br/></code></pre>